pleachcx/encore_gatsby/content/pages/makeover.md

   description: ""
   title: ""
 ---
 ## Home Makeovers

-  Many homes simply need a quick facelift before going to market.
+  Before hitting the market, most homes require some work.
+Encore Home Staging aim to consolidate and advise on all facets of property-presentation.

   Some fresh paint, a few house repairs, rejuvenation of floors, kitchens, bathrooms, gardening, fencing etc.

-  A home makeover ensures that your home is looking at its absolute best inside and out to maximise your sale return.
+Presenting your home at its absolute best is critical, and the only way to maximise your sale price.

-  We can enlist trades to give your home the makeover it deserves and you can relax knowing that your home will be presented at its best.
+  We can enlist trades to give your home the makeover it deserves, and you can relax knowing that your home will be presented at its best.

   [Contact us to learn more](https://encorehomestaging.com.au/contact)